tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 {% assign caption1 = "An example of Micro Center pricing on Raspberry Pi Zero(s)" %}
 {% include caption_image.html imgpath="/figures/microcenter.jpg" alt="fig1" caption=caption1 %}

 >There are ways to beat this tactic (like having 15 different people come in and buy 1 raspberry pi), but they're a  waste time and resources.
-In addition, even though I like this strategy adding a "one discount per customer" rule is equally as offering the discount.
+Even though I think this strategy to beat arbitrage is clever, adding a "one discount per customer" rule is just as effective as this discount scheme.

 ### Classic Examples of Price Discrimination
-Here are some examples of Price discrimination that you'll find whenever price discrimination is mentioned (textbooks, books, articles, investopedia, etc)- these examples are essentially common knowledge.
+Here are some examples of Price discrimination that you'll find whenever price discrimination is mentioned (textbooks, books, articles, investopedia, etc).
+These are so ubiquitous I would consider these common knowledge.

 >**Elderly & Children Movie Tickets - 3rd degree**
 Very young and old people (normally) don't have a disposable income from a job source, and are sensitive to prices as a result.
 As a movie theater adding an additional person to a half-filled theater comes at no extra cost.
 You can offer a special discount to these price-sensitive customers.
 This is also true for senior discounts in (Japanese) public transportation.